kbmackenzie/kbmackenzie/README.md

 <img align="right" width="200" src="./alpaca.webp" alt="An animated drawing of a fluffy alpaca looking at a computer.">

 Hi, I'm Kelly!
-I adore functional programming, esoteric languages! 🌸
+I adore functional programming and esoteric languages! 🌸

 To learn more about me, [see my website](https://kbmackenzie.xyz/)!